cloudmesh/useful-introduction_to_cloud-2015/_sources/python/ecosystem.txt

 ----------------------------------------------------------------------

-Github is a coderepository that allows the development of code in a distributed fashion.
+Github is a code repository that allows the development of code in a distributed fashion.
 There are many good tutorials about github.

 Some of them can be found on the github Web page.
 An interactive